CounterChicken/PwnagotchiCharacterPlugin/README.md

 ## 7. Upload the character folder to the root directory

-Drag and drop the folder, for example `c_pwangirl`, to the root directory of your Pwnagotchi.
+Drag and drop the character folder, for example `c_pwangirl`, to the root directory of your Pwnagotchi.

 ![Upload Character folder](docs/Untitled_1.9.1.png)